- Introduction

 Introduction

 A different approach to creating a multilingual site is to add the Falang Component to a regular non-multilingual Joomla site.
-This article describes installing the Falang Component, which is available from Joomla extensions-Farlang (opens in a new window/tab), to add French and German languages
+This article describes installing the Falang Component, which is available from Joomla extensions-Farlang (opens in a new window/tab).
+As an example French and German languages are installed and configured.

 Typically a web site has are some 'regular' articles and article categories in English together with a Menu and Menu Items.
 The French and German versions are then created with Falang.
 Here we are using the 'Pro' version of Falang which may be used on many sites.
 This is a paid version.
-There are also versions that are restricted to a single site at a lower cost and a free version.
+There are also versions that are restricted to a single site at a lower cost and there is also a free version with limited capability.

 Typically a web site has are some 'regular' articles and article categories in English together with a Menu and Menu Items.
 The French and German versions are then created with Falang.
 Here we are using the 'Pro' version of Falang which may be used on many sites.
 This is a paid version.
-There are also versions that are restricted to a single site at a lower cost and a free version.
+There are also versions that are restricted to a single site at a lower cost and there is also a free version with limited capability.

 Installing Falang

-This follows the usual procedure of installing a component.
+This follows the usual procedure for installing a component.
 Here it is assumed that Falang has been downloaded and is located in a suitable directory on your PC or laptop.

 This gives the system dashboard page.